-The issue that apparently galvanized thousands of Arabs was not the typical grumblings of Washington’s support for Israel or American military presence in the Middle East, rather an amateur film produced in the United States that depicted the Prophet Muhammad in a way that most Muslims would consider, at the very least, disrespectful.
+The issue that apparently galvanized thousands of Arabs was not the typical grumblings of America’s support for Israel or America’s military presence in the Middle East, but rather an amateur film produced in the United States that depicted the Prophet Muhammad in a way that most Muslims would consider, at the very least, disrespectful.

-A demonstration there was overtaken by a concerted attack on the consulate by a band of Islamic extremists who took advantage of the angry crowd.
+A demonstration there was overtaken by a concerted attack on the consulate by a band of Islamic extremists, who took advantage of the angry crowd.
 Gunmen with rocket propelled grenades and automatic weapons took the American consulate by force, holding its residents in a state of siege for hours.
 The Libyan security forces drove them back and restored order but not before four diplomats, including Ambassador John Christopher Stevens, had died.

 Sensing an opportunity to steal some of that support, Romney and his campaign issued a number of statements and press releases linking the Libya attack to Obama’s policy in the region, calling it the latest example of America’s inability to project leadership under the Democrat.

 In particular, an official release from the United States embassy in Cairo that read, “We firmly reject the actions by those who abuse the universal right of free speech to hurt the religious beliefs of others,” provided Romney with an opening.

 I’m outraged by the attacks on American diplomatic missions in Libya and Egypt and by the death of an American consulate worker in Benghazi.
 It’s disgraceful that the Obama Administration’s first response was not to condemn attacks on our diplomatic missions, but to sympathize with those who waged the attacks.

 The Romney campaign seemed to think that using the violence in Libya as a talking point against the president is within bounds, but the ploy quickly backfired.

 Conservative columnist Peggy Noonan questioned Romney’s decision, suggesting that he was trying to exploit a national tragedy to score political points.